 They discussed their career trajectories and share practical insights for long-term success.
 This event is dedicated to SUNY Potsdam alumnus and longtime music industry icon Sandy Feldstein.

 Believe in Music Week is the global gathering to unify and support the people who bring music to the world.
-Register for Believe in Music Week to view this special event, through Feb.
-28.
+You can now view this special event on YouTube.

 About the Event